tooploox/ens-tagged-resolver/README.md

 const { taggedResolverUtils } = require("tagged-resolver-utils");
 ```

 Now you can assign an address to any domain by `setAddr(resolverAddress, address, domain)` function.
 The address will be tagged as `default`.
+The `resolverAddress` argument is the address of deployed `PublicResolver` contract.

 ```js